-Then we'll weave together historical and cherished mythical stories from the Fitzgerald family's Irish roots going back to their 11th century origin.
-The finished plan would be delivered at a musical concert in Ireland and modeled after the 1985 Live Aid concert for famine relief in Africa.
+The completion of the plan's mission would be celebrated at a musical concert in Ireland and modeled after the 1985 Live Aid concert for famine relief in Africa.
 The sponsors of Live Aid took an issue nobody cared about, put it in front of 2 billion people through music and raised \$127 million.
 Unfortunately, not only are millions of lives still at risk today from famine in the third world, the first world is facing an unprecedented food crisis of its own.
 This exposes the truth that focusing on famine relief was never going to be a remedy for famine itself.
-Our concert will promote a genuine solution; establishing the peace as the only underlying foundation that will address all human-made problems.
+Our concert will promote a genuine solution; establishing the economy of peace as the only underlying foundation that will address all human-made problems.